 From the modest beginnings of a prison-based newsletter with a $50 budget and an all-volunteer grassroots base, HRDC has grown into a national 501(c)(3) organization with 10 full-time employees, including three staff attorneys.
-HRDC is based in Lake Worth, Florida and has an office in Nashville, Tennessee.
+HRDC is based in Lake Worth, Florida and has offices in Seattle, Washington and Nashville, Tennessee.

 For more information about HRDC's work and accomplishments please review our annual reports.